Mhsnarsln09/Landing-Page_Example/README.md

 # This project is an example of a landing page.
 Typescript, vue 3, vite, pinia, primeflex and primevue were used in this project.

-## I created this project to master PrimeVue and PrimeFlex.
+## I created this project to experiment with PrimeVue and PrimeFlex.